-&lt;sup>2 Tzortzis, "Know God, Know Good: God & Objective Morality."
+Tzortzis, "Know God, Know Good: God & Objective Morality."

-Tzortis cites moral philosopher Philip Kitcher, who wrote "The Moral Argument" in his work: "Natural selection only may have done for human is to equip human with the capability for different social arrangements and the capability to make ethical rules".
-To claim that biomedical research might serve a fundamental moral goal is to isolate morality from its associated meaning.
-If moral standards are just the outcome of unconscious and illogical physical processes, they are made meaningless and irrelevant.
 Humans have moral obligations and responsibilities to their creator; moral goals cannot be derived from a mere collection of chemicals.
 Atheists regard cultural interactions or consensus as morality's replacement.
-The absolute morality is impervious to societal influence.
+Absolute morality is impervious to societal influence.
 According to this perspective, morality is subjective and susceptible to inevitable social change.
-Furthermore, this causes moral inconsistency; if we consider consensus as a foundation for moral objective, how can we accept the Nazis' actions in Germany?
+Furthermore, this causes moral inconsistency; if we consider consensus a foundation for moral objectives, how can we accept the Nazis' actions in Germany?
 We cannot dispute that their harshness was unethical in this situation.

 Certain atheists argue that morality lacks an objective basis.
 In this case, atheists should refrain from making objective objections to religions, as "If atheists deny objective moral claim then they have no authority to criticize religion or even at ISIS, KKK, and dictatorship of North Korea.
-Atheists make moral judgments that favor their perspective.
+Atheists make moral judgments that favour their perspective.
 The most intellectual persons do not deny theft, murder and abuse as objective moral truths."
+1

-There are certain circumstances, such as protecting one's life or the lives of one's family, when killing is ethically acceptable according to Islamic theological discussions.
+According to Islamic theological discussions, there are certain circumstances, such as protecting one's life or the lives of one's family, when killing is ethically acceptable.
 Consequently, certain atheists contend that nothing is inherently wicked.
-Regardless of the circumstances, fundamental moral principles necessitate that moral actions be either wicked or great.
-For instance, a person who believes that murder is morally reprehensible would also consider that killing anybody, even in self-defense, is unethical.
+Regardless of the circumstances, fundamental moral principles necessitate that moral actions be wicked or great.
+For instance, a person who believes that murder is morally reprehensible would also consider that killing anybody, even in self-defence, is unethical.
 According to objective morality, certain moral truths are context-dependent.
 It is objectively wrong to kill someone without justification or explanation.
 The context-sensitive component of that moral claim has to be supported.
-The argument on objective morality contends that morality is subjective rather than objective, and that morality is tied to cultural ethics and norms.
+The argument on objective morality contends that morality is subjective rather than objective and is tied to cultural ethics and norms.
 According to this viewpoint, ethical relativism is problematic since it depends on cultural customs to disregard the actual aim.